luckysher/VueNuxtDemo/README.md

 3. Uses of data export in Vue JS
 4. Uses of method export in Vue JS
 5. Uses of import component in Vue JS
+6. Uses of raw html rendering in Vue JS